Přeskočit na hlavní obsah

 The range is defined by the Remote ID transmitter power on the drone and the environment in which the receiver is located.
 For this User Guide, we divided it into Detection Range and Tracking Range:

-• Detection Range – Ability to sporadically pick up drone activity at greater distances.
+• Ability to sporadically pick up drone activity at greater distances.

-Tests were conducted in open terrain using two omnidirectional antennas.
+Tests were based on real internal testing.
 Drones were flown at different altitudes and distances.
 A Dronetag Beacon (Bluetooth) and DJI Mavic 3 (Wi-Fi) were used as transmitters, and results comply with EU signal power regulations.

 Directional Antennas